irisdingbj/IstioCon-2021/README.md

 # IstioCon  Recap

-## IstioCon has passed two weeks and now all recording is available to watch.
+## IstioCon has passed two weeks and now all recording are available to watch.
 It is also a good time for a recap:

 The first time IstioCon has attracted more than  <b> 4000 </b> registrations from about <b> 80 </b>  countries!
 Really a great milestone for the Istio community!

-## Some of my minor thoughts for IstioCon is as below:
+## Some of my minor thoughts for IstioCon are as below:

  * We can see Istio has been widely used in production.
 Multiple talks were sharing experience for Isito in production like eBay, saleforce, T-Mobile etc. Edge is also a potential area for Istio.